ibm-cloud-docs/watson-assistant/deploy-web-chat.md

 The starter kit reference implementations, while functional, are examples only, and have not been vetted for production use.
 You should perform robust testing before deploying these integrations in production.
 {: important}

-- [Bring your own](https://github.com/watson-developer-cloud/assistant-web-chat-service-desk-starter){: external}: A web chat service desk extension starter kit that enables you to develop your own service desk integrations.

 After you set up a service desk integration, you must update your actions to ensure they understand user requests to speak to someone and can transfer the conversation properly.
 <!--- For more information, see [Adding chat transfer support](/docs/assistant?topic=assistant-dialog-support#dialog-support-transfers){: external}. --->